MarkPearlCoZa/Blog_General/_posts/2016-01-16-Ultimate-Developer-Keyboard.md

 ### What I like about the Kinesis ###

 I like to call my Kinesis my Silver Lamborghini.
 It's a great conversation starter.
 When I originally purchased it, it took me 3-4 months to re-learn how to type.
 The first two weeks were extremely tough, at one point I considered returning it.
 The big learning curve is that space, return, backspace, delete, ctrl and alt are moved to the thumbs instead of the pinky fingers.
 The reasoning behind this is that the thumb is the strongest of the fingers while the pinky fingers are the weakest.
-Thus it makes sense to move keys that are reguarly pressed to the thumbs.
+Thus it makes sense to move keys that are regularly pressed to the thumbs.

-The keyboard is fully re-programable.
-Since I do a lot of pair programming and I like to use capslock as my escape key for vim mode - being able to re-map this on the hardware of the keyboard was money well spent.
+The keyboard is fully re-programmable.
+Since I do a lot of pair programming and I like to use caps lock as my escape key for vim mode - being able to re-map this on the hardware of the keyboard was money well spent.

 The keyboard has a curved in shape which means that the keys are at a curved angle to your hands.
 This means that normal keys are very close to your fingers which reduces the strain when pressing normal keys.

-The keyboard has a on-board usb hub which is very useful for plugging a mouse dongle into it - I use logitech.
+The keyboard has a on-board USB hub which is very useful for plugging a mouse dongle into it - I use Logitech.
 Whenever I plug my keyboard into someone else's computer I don't need to worry about plugging in a mouse as well.

 The keyboard comes with a foot pedal.
 Yes, you heard me right.
 I have never managed to use the pedal, but it is simply a real geek out telling people you have one.

 ### What I don't like about the Kinesis ###

 The keyboard comes with a macro recording feature - before buying the keyboard I thought this would be a killer feature.
 Turns out I don't use nearly as much as I thought.
-Recording macro's it a pain, and then remembering what marco is mapped to what key combination always becomes a challenge.
+Recording macro's it a pain, and then remembering what macro is mapped to what key combination always becomes a challenge.

-The function keys are gimicky.
+The function keys are gimmicky.
 For such an expensive keyboard, you get these little soft touch function keys that are half the size of the normal keys.
 They are rendered nearly useless.
-As a developer that works in Visual Studio a lot - having function keys that are easily accesible is important.
+As a developer that works in Visual Studio a lot - having function keys that are easily accessible is important.
 This is one of my biggest irritations with the keyboard.

 The keyboard is 'missing' a few keys.
 For a normal typist I could see this not being an issue, for a software developer I typically use key combinations frequently, most notably ctrl, alt, etc. The default configuration of the kinesis puts only one alt on the thumb pad for the left hand.
 Where the alt should be on the right hand they have a windows or function key.
 While you can replace the windows/function key with another alt key and remap it - you are then missing a windows key.
 I eventually had to map ctrl+alt to act as a windows key, which then disables any options with ctrl+alt.
-If we the keyboard had an additonal key below shift on each side that could be mapped as a function key this would solve the problem.
+If we the keyboard had an additional key below shift on each side that could be mapped as a function key this would solve the problem.
 Alas it doesn't.

 Remapping keys is done manually.
 While you don't remap keys often, every now and then I come up with a better combination of a map.
 Remembering how to manually get into remap mode and then how to trigger a remap is always pot luck.
 If only it had an onscreen mapping tool like the Ergodox.